 Occipital Neuralgia Massage At Home

 If you are suffering from this condition, you will already know that a massage in the right place at the right time, can dramatically reduce pain and make a huge difference.
 If you haven’t yet tried or considered daily massage for pain relief and prevention, please read on.
-The number one advantage of having a massager at home is that you can use it every day to prevent your neck and shoulder muscles from becoming tense and tight, which can do an excellent job at keeping occipital neuralgia episodes at bay.
+The number one advantage of having a neck massager at home is that you can use it every day to prevent your neck and shoulder muscles from becoming tense and tight, which can do an excellent job at keeping occipital neuralgia episodes at bay.
 If you’re experiencing a flare-up, a targeted massage combined with some cold or hot therapy can work wonders at calming the occipital nerves and reducing pain.

 We have found the two most effective exercises to perform when using the massager are the simple chin tuck and side stretches.
 Keep it simple.
 You should be performing these two effective exercises throughout the day anyway, but when you combine them with the neck massager it can feel like magic.